maxgohren/ESPip-Boy/devlogs/August2025-TheRealWorkHasBegun.md

+# August 19 2025 - Tuesday 12:42 AM
+I am finally breadboarding my watch as one unit.
+SPI bus with SD card and TFT display, I2C bus with MPU 6050, light sensor and heart rate monitor.
+Soon I will reinstall my EC11 and make a menu on the TFT display for the user to select an
+app: clock, heart rate display, compass ( if I use the magnetometer chip - currently I have the MPU6050 installed.
+I want a 9 axis IMU haha ).
+Very exciting!

 # August 16 2025 - Saturday 09:39 PM
 The EC11 schematic is complete!
 I have wired, tested, watch an episode of Shogun, and drew the implementation of the EC11.
 Very simple, and I added +3V3